Justice League (film): Future

-A sequel was originally scheduled to be released in June 2019 but was subsequently delayed to accommodate the release for The Batman.
+A sequel was originally scheduled to be released in June 2019 but was subsequently delayed to accommodate the release for The Batman (2022).
 By March 2017, producer Charles Roven said that Zack Snyder would direct the film and in October J. K. Simmons stated that the studio was working on the script of the sequel, alongside The Batman.
 Shortly after the release of Justice League, Henry Cavill said that he was under contract with Warner Bros. to play Superman for one more film.
 In December, it was revealed that there were "no immediate plans" for Zack Snyder to direct any future DC films, being relegated to an executive producer position instead.
 This came after a reshuffling of film production staff at Warner Bros. due to the film's mixed critical reception and disappointing financial performance.
 By 2019, Warner Bros. had prioritized solo films over the project.

-After previously declining an offer to direct the first film, Wonder Woman director Patty Jenkins noted she was open to directing a Justice League sequel.
+In 2019, after previously declining an offer to direct the first film, Wonder Woman director Patty Jenkins noted she was open to directing a Justice League sequel.

 Though Snyder's cut of Justice League has been described by DC Films executives as "a storytelling cul-de-sac" with no sequels planned, Snyder stated that he would be willing to return to direct the sequels if the studio offered him the chance.
 In January 2021, Ray Fisher (who had a fallout with Joss Whedon, Geoff Johns, Jon Berg and former DC Films president Walter Hamada) stated that he would only be willing to reprise his role as Cyborg in a future DCEU film if Justice League Part Two were to be made by Snyder.
-However, shortly after the 'Snyder Cut' was released Warner Bros CEO Ann Sarnoff said in March that there were no current plans in place for Snyder to return as a director/writer for future DCEU films suggesting a direct sequel to his version of Justice League remained unlikely.
+However, shortly after the "Snyder Cut" was released, Warner Bros CEO Ann Sarnoff said in March that there were no current plans in place for Snyder to return as a director/writer for future DCEU films suggesting a direct sequel to his version of Justice League remained unlikely.
 Later in August, DC Films producer Charles Roven stated that a Justice League sequel was still possible, though it would be several years away.
-A sequel was once again under consideration while De Luca and Abdy were in charge of DC Films (later renamed DC Studios), before James Gunn and Peter Safran took over.
+A sequel was once again under consideration while De Luca and Abdy were in charge of DC Films (later renamed DC Studios), before James Gunn and Peter Safran took over in 2022.
+In October 2023, Variety reported that no actors from Zack Snyder's DCEU films would reprise their roles in the DC Universe (DCU).

+In a July 2025 Wall Street Journal article, it was reported that Gunn and Safran eventually planned to make a new Justice League film set in the DCU.